Learn concrete vibration: how to vibrate and consolidate concrete

 These are typically vibratory screeds, leaving you with a honeycomb free surface.
 It’ll scrape off the top surface and give you a nice creamy top and can consolidate up to 6″ slabs, and provides the finishers with a nice working surface.

-These are the most commonly used for consolidating concrete.
+In concrete vibration, these are the most commonly used for consolidating concrete.
 There are two different types that we’ll point out: high-cycle and flexible shaft.
 High-cycle has the motor inside the head, whereas the flexible shaft has the motor in the end.
 In this category are backpack vibrators, which field crew love- they have high versatility, they don’t need power cords, and don’t require an extra crew member on the motor.

 Choosing vibrators for concrete consolidation

-You need to know the frequency and amplitude of the vibrator.
+When it comes to proper concrete vibration You need to know the frequency and amplitude of the vibrator.
 High frequency, low amplitude vibrators work best for high mortar mixes, whereas low frequency and high amplitude works best for stiff concrete mixes.
 So you need to determine not only the right type of vibrator style, but the output of frequency and amplitude for the job you’re working.